 And these can make a huge difference to your comfort and appearance!

-I worked in a male-only spa in Australia several years ago – and men’s facials were the most popular treatment by far (outweighing other good stuff like deep tissue massages and hair removal!)
+After working in a male-only spa in Australia several years ago I realized men’s facials were the most popular treatment by far.

 This page has the best tried and true tips on skin care for men – exactly what you need to do to get your skin looking and feeling better-than-good.

 Skin Care For Men – 7 Tips For The Ultimate Routine

 As a man, you have thicker skin (literally) – which is why men, in general, appear to age “better” than women.
 You also have more oil in your skin, which helps maintain its appearance longer.

 In order to keep it in the best shape possible – clear, smooth and nice looking – proper exfoliation is a must.
 Here’s how:

 - Forget about grainy scrubs that aren’t able to really clear out pores.
 Use a chemical exfoliant instead – glycolic acid is the best bet to provide an even, smooth, easy exfoliation

 - Huge bonus – it also helps prevent and treat ingrown hairs, and destroys blackheads

 Use our Glycolic Daily Exfoliator 7.5% a few times a week – it takes 1 minute – and you will see the difference.